erjosito/azure-firewall-rules-scripts/README.md

 - Processing a text file with rules with a different syntax and output Azure Firewall syntax (ARM JSON or CLI)
 - Analyzing an existing Azure Policy and look for potential optimization through the usage of IP Groups to reduce the consumption of IP objects

+## Disclaimer

+These scripts are shared as they are, and they are not supported by Microsoft in any way, shape or form.
+Be sure to test and validate the output of these scripts.
+If you find any issue with them, I would be thankful if you opened an issue in this repo.

 ## Importing Azure Firewall rules from a Fortigate configuration

 As source configuration the example in this repo uses a configuration extracted from a Fortigate firewall.
 The goal of [read_fortigate_config.py](./read_fortigate_config.py) is not focusing on converting Fortigate configuration to Azure (other repos out there already extract Fortigate config to JSON, which would be easy to parse), but to offering a generic schema for processing generic, text-based configurations.